 Photos of the Loch Ness Monster can be found displayed on various websites, but many of the images you see of Nessie are hoaxes.
 Loch Ness Monster sightings captured in pictures or various images of the creature are often grainy or blurry, so it's hard to tell what you're looking at.
 There currently aren't any photos that have been conclusively shown to be the Loch Ness Monster.

 First Photos of the Loch Ness Monster

-Over the years, there have been many hoaxes staged in an effort to claim photographic evidence of the existence of the Loch Ness Monster.
+Over the years, there have been many Loch Ness monster hoaxes staged in an effort to claim photographic evidence of the existence of the Loch Ness Monster.

 First Nessie Photo Taken

 On November 12, 1933, Hugh Gray took the first known photo of the Loch Ness Monster.
 Grey claimed to have taken five photos, but only one had anything in it, and the quality was so poor that few gave the photo much credence.

 In 1934, a surgeon named R.K.
 Wilson claimed to have captured photographic evidence of Nessie that was quickly dubbed the Surgeon's Photo.
 It was several decades later Wilson admitted the truth that the photo was hoaxed by a friend in an attempt to exact revenge on the newspaper that had fired him.
 The monster was a plastic construction attached to a toy submarine.

 There are many photos that have been circulated over the past decades with claims of being authentic evidence of Nessie, but invariably they have proven to have been doctored photos.
 During the 1950s, there were numerous reports of Nessie sightings.
 For reasons only known to them, many people have perpetrated photo hoaxes.
 Fortunately, modern technology can assist in disproving some of the most sophisticated fake photographs.